amybauer/tutorials-and-guides/use_git_mini_tutorial.md

     git reset --hard [commit]   # Sets branch to the specified [commit].
 Discards all local changes git reset --hard fd5b0f3e5f3589238    # Petrie will totally get house arrest if this ever becomes necessary

-However, we might have committed a project prematurely and some changes to our code are still missing, which we noticed soon after.
+We could also have committed a project prematurely and some changes to our code are still missing, which we noticed soon after.
 Instead of removing or resetting **the last commit**, we can go and amend it.
 For this, we stage the desired ‘final’ state of the project and use `git commit --amend` to commit it.
 We are then able to modify the last